pydu-brys/VirtualCPU/README.md

 OUTPUT the value of memory location XY

 ## How to run the simulator
 #### 1. Create an .txt file containing your machine code instruction.
 The instruciton should follow the format of "XXXX XXXX ...
-COOO"
+COOO" e.g. 121A 2123 C000
 #### 2. Load your .txt file through the "Browse" button
 #### 3. Use "Step" button to observe the changes step by step or "Run" button to see the final result